 The Housing Authority functions primarily to build, acquire, own manage and maintain residential rental units for persons of extremely low income (less than 30% of area median income), very low income (less than 50% of area median income), and to obtain rental payment assistance for similar households renting in the private real estate market.
 Operating through a central administrative office in Lompoc and housing management and maintenance offices in Goleta, Lompoc, and Santa Maria, the Housing Authority provides direct services to applicants, tenants and private property owners.
 The Housing Authority is the largest property management organization in the County.

 The Board of Commissioners is comprised of seven persons who are local business and community leaders who represent the interests of each community throughout the county.
 To ensure adequate representation, each County Supervisor appoints a member from his/her district (a total of five), and the entire Board of Supervisors appoints two other commissioners who must be tenants in housing units owned by the Housing Authority, as required by state law.
 One of the tenant commissioners must be a person at least 62 years of age.

 Functioning much like a Board of Directors in other corporations, the Authority’s Board of Commissioners is responsible for setting agency policy.
 Persons interested in serving on the Commission should contact the office of the County Supervisor for their district.

-Our current Board members are Lisa Knox Burns, Robert Doyle, Meagan Harmon, Larry Hobbisiefken, John Lizarraga and James Pearson.
-One Commissioner vacancy exists in the Third District.
+Our current Board members are Lisa Knox Burns, Robert Doyle, Larry Hobbisiefken, John Lizarraga and James Pearson.
+Two Commissioner vacancies currently exist.